huynguy-db/arcion-docs/content/docs/references/source-prerequisites/Db2.md

 ---
+pageTitle: Requirements for using IBM Db2 as Source with MQ
 title: IBM Db2 MQ
+description: "Learn about the necessary permissions and how to enable CDC replication for Db2 Source by installing and configuring MQ."
 weight: 1
 bookHidden: false
 ---

-This page describes the requirements for using IBM Db2 MQ as source.
+This page describes the requirements for using IBM Db2 MQ as Source and how to set up CDC-based replication.

 ## Permissions
 1. The user should have read access on all the databases, schemas and tables to be replicated.